maxwellhaydn/react-simple-chessboard/README.md

 * [react-chess.js](https://github.com/maxwellhaydn/react-chess.js): React hook
-for integrating with the chess.js library, giving move validation, piece movement, and callbacks for legal moves, illegal moves, and game over.
+for integrating with the chess.js library, giving move validation, piece movement, and callbacks for legal moves, illegal moves, check, checkmate, etc.

 * [Chessboard.jsx](https://www.chessboardjsx.com/): Another "just a board"
-chessboard component for React, but with much more functionality than react-simple-chessboard, including drag-and-drop piece movement, multiple boards, and customizable pieces.
-Unfortunately, it appears to be unmaintained.
+chessboard component for React, but with much more functionality than react-simple-chessboard, including multiple boards and customizable pieces.
+Unfortunately, it is currently unmaintained.

 * [react-chess](https://github.com/rexxars/react-chess): Another React
 chessboard component with more features than react-simple-chessboard, but less